Skip to main content

 Becoming an Honors mentor is a great way for students to find a deeper sense of connection with the Honors community.

-Mentors serve as teaching assistants for HONR 102: Introduction to Honors during the fall semester.
+Students must maintain good academic standing in the Honors College and be available to teach a maximum of two sections of HONR 102: Introduction to Honors during the fall semester.
 Students can earn Honors credit through the mentor program by taking HONR 402: Peer Mentoring and HONR 490: Teaching Practicum.